Indian Wildlife (Protection) Act: Schedule I

 IUCN Red list: Endangered

 Green turtles are the largest of all the hard-shelled sea turtles, but have a comparatively smaller head.
 They are occasionally referred to as black sea turtles.
 They are large in size, attaining about 120 cm in length and weighing about 136-159 kg.
-The green turtle has a smooth carapace, which varies in shape between sub-circular and heart-shaped and in colouration between black, grey, green, brown and yellow.
+The green turtle has a smooth carapace which varies in shape, between sub-circular and heart-shaped, and in colouration between black, grey, green, brown and yellow.
 The plastron (bottom shell) is yellowish-white in colour.

 Sexual maturity in green turtles is reached anytime between 20 and 50 years of age.
 Females return to their natal beaches once every 2-4 years.
 Eggs measure about 4.5 cm in diameter.

-Until very recently, it was held that adult green turtles are unique among sea turtles in that they are herbivorous, feeding primarily on sea grasses and algae.
+Until very recently, it was held that adult green turtles are unique among sea turtles as they are herbivorous, feeding primarily on sea grasses and algae.
 This diet was thought to have given them greenish coloured fat.
-Recent reports however, suggest that during the mysterious “missing years” (from the time hatchlings leave their nesting beaches to when adults return to lay eggs), they have been seen to feed on small crustaceans and jellyfish.
+Recent reports, however, suggest that during the mysterious “missing years” (from the time hatchlings leave their nesting beaches to when adults return to lay eggs), they have been seen to feed on small crustaceans and jellyfish.
 But as they move towards the shores there is a dramatic change in their diet and they feed only on sea grasses and algae.

 Habitat & Distribution

-Green turtles nest on large, open beaches to small coves covered with sea grasses, or in areas where seaweeds are found.
-The species (like the hawksbill turtle) is also known to prefer nesting on island beaches mainly, the beaches of tropical and subtropical areas near continental coasts and around islands, for instance, the Lakshadweep Islands in India.
+Green turtles nest on large, open beaches, small coves covered with sea grasses, or in areas where seaweeds are found.
+The species (like the hawksbill turtle) is also known to prefer nesting on island beaches mainly, the beaches of tropical and subtropical areas near continental coasts and around islands; for instance, the Lakshadweep Islands in India.
 They use scattered rocks, bars and coral heads as night-time sleeping sites.
 They are primarily seen in the Atlantic Ocean, Gulf of Mexico, Argentina, in the Mediterranean Sea and Indo-Pacific.